This module will provide concepts and tools to enable users to:

 - Mediate and help manage future conflicts between stakeholder participants.

-When social/political organizations utilize a consensus-driven process for decision-making, they should first have a clear understanding of what consensus is, its value, and how it is best used.
+When communities and social/political organizations utilize a consensus-driven process for decision-making, they should first have a clear understanding of what consensus is, its value, and how it is best used.
 Consensus is a willingness to live by the wisdom of a group/team/organization if the decision meets the needs and interests of the group/team/organization.
 Consensus building is a collaborative group process for making decisions that everyone can support.
 It is an opportunity for a group to learn about its processes and be able to address past, present and future problems in ways that are agreed upon by the group.

 While the use of consensus and consensus building processes vary and are often interdependent on the needs and interests of others who may or may not be involved in the process, here is a way to think of the goals of consensus building: